jarrizza/BlogPosts/README.md

 # BlogPosts
-Nextjs with data mutation (CRUD) using Server Actions
+Nextjs with data mutation (create and fetch functions) using optimized external images and server actions

 # Tech Stack
 React, Nextjs 15, better-sqlite3, cloudinary

-To build locally, it requires a .env.local with cloudinary credentials with the following keys:
+To build locally, it requires a ".env.local" with cloudinary credentials with the following keys:

 CLOUDINARY_CLOUD_NAME=*********